Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type

-\begin{theorem} With the notation above, $X$ is a supersingular Enriques surface. \end{theorem} \begin{proof} Since $K_{X}$ is numerically trivial, $X_a$ is minimal and the Kodaira dimension $\kappa (X) $ is equal to $0$.
+\begin{theorem} With the notation above, $X$ is a supersingular Enriques surface. \end{theorem} \begin{proof} Since $K_{X}$ is numerically trivial, $X$ is minimal and the Kodaira dimension $\kappa (X) $ is equal to $0$.
 Since $b_2(X) = 10$, $X$ is an Enriques surface.
 Since ${\tilde Y}$ is a rational surface, $X_a$ is either supersingular or classical.
 Consider the elliptic fibration $g : X \longrightarrow {\bf P}^1$ induced by $f : \tilde{R} \longrightarrow {\bf P}^1$.
-Note that the fiber over the point given by $t=\infty$ is a double fiber of type $\IV^*$ and the fiber over the point given by $t=0$ is simple.
-Since the other fibers are smooth and supersingular elliptic curves by Lemma \ref{smoothdoublefiber}, they are simple by Proposition \ref{multi-fiber}.
+Note that the fiber over the point given by $t=\infty$ is a double fiber of type $\IV^*$ and the fiber over the point given by $t=0$ is a simple fiber of type $\IV$.
+Since $f$ has only two singular fibers and any smooth fiber is a supersingular elliptic curve, the other fibers of $g$ are smooth and supersingular elliptic curves by Lemma \ref{smoothdoublefiber}, and hence they are simple by Proposition \ref{multi-fiber}.
 Therefore $X$ is a supersingular Enriques surface by Proposition \ref{multi-fiber}. \end{proof}

 The dual graph of the thirteen $(-2)$-curves $E_1,\ldots, E_{13}$ is as in the following Figure \ref{enriques5}.